 So you’re thinking about selling your insurance agency — that's fantastic!
 The fact that you've reached this decision tells me you've put your heart and soul into building a business that's worth something.
 You want to get this right.

-Selling your agency is the main event that will enable you see a return on the fruits of your labor while relieving you of the responsibility that comes with owning a business.
+Selling your agency is the main event that will enable you to see a return on the fruits of your labor while relieving you of the responsibility that comes with owning a business.
 Sounds good, right?
 We get it.

 There are a million reasons why you might want to sell your business — and we’ll talk about more of them in just a minute — but for now, let’s take a step back and consider some of the many factors that come into play when you sell an insurance agency.

 First of all, it’s essential to make sure you truly want to sell your business.
-People choose to sell their businesses for a variety of reason.
+People choose to sell their businesses for a variety of reasons.
 Perhaps you want to spend more time on the golf course.
 Going fishing with your grandchildren or spending more quality time with your spouse.
 Whatever the reason it’s essential to get clear on your motivation for selling the agency — you don’t want to make a decision you regret down the road!

 If you’re determined to sell, be prepared to wait a period of time before the final signatures are in ink.
 It’s just a fact — insurance agency sales may take some time.
 It’s a process, but we promise it’s worth it to know that your sale is successful and the business you’ve built is in good hands!